cblessing24/compenv/README.md

 ## Usage

-Decorate the auto-populated table on which you want to track the execution environments:
+Decorate the auto-populated table on which you want to track the installed packages:

 ```python
 from compenv import record_environment